-14. Establishment licences are subject to annual renewal prior to 1 April each year; CTO registration is subject to renewal in the year following the year in which the registration is issued; and drug and medical device product licences require annual notification.
+14. Drug Establishment licences and Medical Device Establishment Licences are subject to annual renewal prior to 1 April each year; Blood Establishment Licences have no expiry and no annual renewal; CTO registration is subject to renewal in the year following the year in which the registration is issued; and drug and medical device product licences require annual notification.
 NHP site licences must be renewed annually for the first three years, every other year for the next six years, and every third year after that; product licences are for an indefinite period.